 Dye Hard: Coraline herself; an old family photo reveals that her real hair colour is a medium-brown, close to her dad's colour.

 Network to the Rescue: Initially, no studio showed interest in the film.
 Then producer Bill Mechanic (who also believed in James Cameron and Titanic at Fox) showed interest and jumped on as a financier, which got the film made and a distributor in Universal.
-The movie became a Sleeper Hit, director Henry Selick got a deal at Pixar and the animation studio now works full-time with Universal.
+The movie became a Sleeper Hit, director Henry Selick got a deal at Pixar, and it got Laika a decent distribution deal at Universal, under Focus Features, for its next three films.

 The Red Stapler: The Detroit Zoo fountain snowglobe was eventually produced as an actual zoo souvenir after the film was released.

-Sleeper Hit: When the film came out, stop-motion animation was considered dead and the film was expected to die a quick death at the box office against Pink Panther 2 and the My Bloody Valentine 3D.
-After a better than expected opening, the film kept on going until finally becoming the highest-grossing stop-motion animated film of all-time.
+Sleeper Hit: When the film came out, stop-motion animation was considered dead and the film was expected to die a quick death at the box office against The Pink Panther 2 and My Bloody Valentine 3D.
+After a better than expected opening, the film kept on going and ended up becoming the second highest grossing stop-motion animated film domestically.

-Star-Making Role: For Laika Animation themselves, whose success with the film lead to closing their CG feature division entirely, to focus entirely on their stop motion division.
+Star-Making Role: For Laika Animation themselves, whose success with the film led to closing their CG feature division entirely, to focus entirely on their stop motion division.

 At one point, there were plans to use two different animation techniques for the film: stop motion for the real world, and CGI for the Other world.
 However, when tests of this approach were attempted, it was found that the stop motion looked much more visually interesting than the CG, making the world Coraline left seem much more interesting than the world she entered.
 So they tried a switch, with CG for the real world and stop motion for the Other world, but this didn't look right either, so they settled with an all-stop mo technique.